ermlikeyeah/ermlikeyeah.github.io/_posts/2016-10-04-fight-snub.markdown

 title: Fight snub
 date: '2016-10-04 21:00:00'
 ---
-# Lie down and not fight

-(With apologies to the Regulars.)

 Earlier this year I [wrote about “us versus them”](/us-versus-them/).
 I am sort of revisiting that post.

 I don’t like the word ‘fight’ at work to describe getting stuff done.
 It’s the language of conflict.